.io: Usage

 In computer science, "IO" or "I/O" is commonly used as an abbreviation for input/output, which makes the .io domain desirable for services that want to be associated with technology. .io domains are often used for open source projects, application programming interfaces ("APIs"), startup companies, browser games, and other online services.

 One reason given for the TLD's popularity is that it stands out by being shorter than other TLDs.
 Also, the .io TLD is less occupied than other TLDs, so it is more likely that a given term is available there.

 Google's ad targeting treats .io as a generic top-level domain (gTLD) because "users and website owners frequently see [the domain] as being more generic than country-targeted."

-Since 2013 Itch.io has developed a dedicated community of niche indie creators, for which it has become a prominent platform to host and sell their games.
+Since 2013 Itch.io has developed a community of indie creators, for which it has become a popular platform to host and sell their games.
 They also regularly host game jams.
 It is one of the most popular .io TLD websites.